 Snake plants are among the easiest plants to grow.
 If you have tried to grow houseplants before with minimal success, try snake plants as they are low maintenance.
-But what if you want to grow them in your backyard?
+But what if you want to grow them in your backyard in the ground?

 You can plant snake plants in the ground if your soil has good drainage.
 This is because too much water could cause them to rot and die.
 Snake plants prefer dry soil and thrive in arid conditions since their thick cuticles prevent them from drying out.

 In this article, we will get into more details on how to plant your snake plants, how to care for them, and how to ensure they thrive.

 Snake plants are also hardy succulents and can live for decades under suitable conditions.
 They survive both heat and drought through a photosynthesis process known as Crassulacean Acid Metabolism (CAM).
 As such, they absorb carbon dioxide and release oxygen at night.

 In the daytime, they save water by closing their stomata and open up at night to store CO2 – as an organic acid.
 The plants then use the stored acid for their photosynthetic needs the following day.